French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 One expression you might encounter: "Une hirondelle ne fait pas le printemps" (One swallow doesn't make a spring), which is basically the French version of "One swallow doesn't make a summer."

-Sea creatures and aquatic animals
+French vocabulary of sea creatures and aquatic animals

 Marine vocabulary is super useful if you're interested in French coastal regions or just ordering at a seafood restaurant.